-Do you want to know how to attract an eligible farmer before you go to the Irish National Ploughing Championships on 19th – 21st September?
+Do you want to know how to attract an eligible farmer before you go to the Irish National Ploughing Championships this year?
 Farmers are now considered to be ‘a good catch’ and it’s not all down to the road frontage.
 They are seen as being hard working, eco friendly, kind to animals, community minded, dependable, fit and good looking.
 Add to that the wholesome goodness of bringing up a family in the countryside and you can see why farmers are in demand as good marrying material.

 The Ploughing Championships is THE place to go if you are looking for a farmer to marry.
 80,000 visitors each day and attended by almost every farmer in the country.
 Before you go, hone your skills and improve your knowledge to maximise your chances.